Systems

 Perlmutter

-NERSC's newest flagship supercomputer is an HPE Cray pre-exascale system.
-To highlight NERSC's commitment to advancing research, the new system is named “Perlmutter” in honor of Saul Perlmutter, an astrophysicist at Berkeley Lab and a professor of physics at UC Berkeley who shared the 2011 Nobel Prize in Physics for his contributions to research showing that the expansion of the universe is accelerating.
+NERSC’s flagship supercomputer is an HPE Cray named “Perlmutter” in honor of Saul Perlmutter.
+An astrophysicist at Berkeley Lab and a professor of physics at UC Berkeley, Dr. Perlmutter shared the 2011 Nobel Prize in Physics for his contributions to research showing that the expansion of the universe is accelerating.
 Read More »

 The Next Generation: NERSC-10